Massalia

 Massalia (Μασσαλία; Massilia) was an ancient Greek colony (apoikia) on the Mediterranean coast, east of the Rhône.
-Settled by the Ionians from Phocaea in 600 BC, this apoikia grew up rapidly, and became the center of Greek trade in western Mediterranean, branching out and creating many outposts on the coasts of what is now Spain, the south of France including Corsica island, and northwestern Italy (Liguria).
+Settled by Ionians from Phocaea c.
+600 BC, this apoikia grew up rapidly, and became the center of ancient Greek trade in western Mediterranean, branching out and creating many outposts on the coasts of what is now Spain, the south of France (including Corsica island), and northwestern Italy (modern Liguria).
 Massalia persisted as an independent colony until the Roman campaign in Gaul in the 1st century BC.
 The ruins of Massalia still exist in the contemporary city of Marseille, which is considered the oldest city of France and one of Europe's oldest continuously inhabited settlements.

+Name

+The etymology of Massalia remains uncertain.
+Stephanus of Byzantium, following Timaeus, derived the name from a Greek expression meaning "fisherman’s mooring rope", an explanation regarded as fanciful by modern linguists.
+A possible connection has instead been proposed with the ancient ethnonym of the Salyes.

 History

 Vestiges of the ancient port of Massalia.

-Massalia was established ca. 600 BC by Ionian Greek settlers from Phocaea, in Western Anatolia.
+Massalia was established c.
+600 BC by Ionian Greek settlers from Phocaea, in Ionia, in coastal Western Anatolia.
 After the capture of Phocaea by the Persians in 545 BC, a new wave of settlers fled towards the colony.
 A creation myth telling the meeting between the Greeks and the local population is given by Aristotle and Pompeius Trogus (see founding myth of Marseille).

 After the middle of the 6th century BC, Massalia became an important trading post of the western Mediterranean area.
 It grew into creating colonies of its own on the sea coast of Gallia Narbonensis during the 4th and 3rd centuries BC, including Agathe (late 5th–early 4th c.
-BC), Olbia (ca. 325), Tauroentium (early 3rd c.), Antipolis and Nikaia (ca. mid-3rd c.).
+BC), Olbia (c.
+325), Tauroentium (early 3rd c.), Antipolis and Nikaia (c. mid-3rd c.).
 Massalia was known in ancient times for its explorers: Euthymenes travelled to the west African coast in the late 6th century BC, and Pytheas explored northwestern Europe in the late 4th century BC.